Politics mix with violent crime in Pakistan's Karachi

 Muhammad Rafique, who represents Lyari in the provincial assembly on behalf of the PPP, has appeared with Baloch at several rallies.

-He is careful not to criticise his former supporter but insists Baloch had no formal position in the party.
+He is careful not to criticize his former supporter but insists Baloch had no formal position in the party.

 "If criminals have taken over politics, how can gentlemen survive?," he said.
 His own family home lies behind a heavily guarded roadblock.